cark/clojure-cli-portable/README.md

 ```
 script/build_all
 ```
+#### Installing
+- Unpack anywhere you like
+- symlink from one of your bin directories
+- Set executable permissions where needed
 ### Docker
 We can build it all with the provided Dockerfile.
 This will :
 - use the official docker ubuntu image